DENIOS Ltd

 Media Resistance List

-For many chemical substances, spill pallets made of steel (1.0038) can be used.
-For corrosive substances such as acids and alkalis, spill pallets made of polyethylene or stainless steel are required.
+For many chemical substances, spill pallets made of steel (1.0038) can be used, for corrosive substances such as acids and alkalis, spill pallets made of polyethylene or stainless steel are required.

 Chemical stored Concentration Steel 1), 4) S-Steel 2) Galvanized-Steel 3) Poly - PE / HDPE 4)